logicly-au/pmhc-mds-user-documentation/doc/faqs/system/access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, we can supply you with an account that has access to a test Primary Health
 Network.
-Please refer to information about our :ref:`developers` instance.
+Please refer to information about our :ref:`developers` environment.

 .. _testing-training-developer-access-faq:

 Can I have an account to test adding data and for training new staff?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, please refer to information about our :ref:`developers` instance.
+Yes, please refer to information about our :ref:`developers` environment.

 .. _forgotten-password-faq: